-On March 9th, 1913, the legendary novelist Virginia Woolf delivered the manuscript for her first novel, The Voyage Out, to her publisher.
+On March 9th, 1913, the legendary British novelist Virginia Woolf delivered the manuscript for her first novel, The Voyage Out, to her publisher.
 She was 31 years old at the time.
-A year earlier, she married writer and social reformer Leonard Woolf.
+A year earlier, she married writer and activist Leonard Woolf.

 During their studies at King's College, Cambridge, and King's College, London, Virginia and Leonard formed the nucleus of a circle of writers, artists, and intellectuals who called themselves the Bloomsbury Group.
 E.M.
 Forster and Lytton Strachey were among the other writers in the group, whose members were famous (or should that be infamous) for being free-thinking, libertine intellectuals (many were openly gay or bisexual, including Virginia Woolf) during the late Victorian and early Edwardian eras.